whiplashoo/split-image/README.md

   cols          How many columns to split the image into (vertical split).

 optional arguments:
-  -h, --help      Show this help message and exit
-  -s, --square    If the image should be resized into a square before splitting.
+  -h, --help            Show this help message and exit -s, --square          If the image should be resized into a square before splitting.
   -r, --reverse         Reverse the splitting process, i.e. merge multiple tiles of an image into one.
   --cleanup             After splitting or merging, delete the original image/images.
+  --load-large-images   Pass this flag for use with really large images.

 ```